 To watch this and all of Joe Gilboy PA-C's video lessons you must be a member.
 Members can log in here or join now.

-Most common cause of new, permanent vision loss and/or blindness in 25-74-year-olds
+- Diabetic retinopathy is the most common cause of new, permanent vision loss and/or blindness in 25-74-year-olds

-Most common is diabetic retinopathy: damage to retinal blood vessels leads to retinal ischemia and edema.
+Diabetic retinopathy ⇒ damage to retinal blood vessels leads to retinal ischemia and edema.
 Excess sugar attaching to proteins such as the collagen of blood vessels (glycosylation) causes capillary wall breakdown

 - Diabetic retinopathy falls into two main classes: nonproliferative (early) and proliferative (late, advanced)